A long lake that runs along the Delaware & Raritan Canal in Princeton.

 Near the launch area, at the Rt 27 Princeton-Kingston Rd. lot, are marked lanes for the Princeton University rowing team that should be avoided and you might want to check that a race or regatta is not going on.

 Large paved lot.
-Floating dock, or put in at water’s edge.
+Easy put in at water’s edge or use the floating dock.

 There is another launch at the south end at Turning Basin which we have not tried.